Thames Ditton railway station

 Thames Ditton railway station serves Thames Ditton in the Elmbridge district of Surrey, England.
 It is the only intermediate station on the Hampton Court branch line, 14 mi 1 chain down the line from London Waterloo.

-It is served by South Western Railway, and for the purposes of fare charging is in Travelcard Zone 6.
+It is served by South Western Railway, and for the purposes of fare charging is in London fare zone 6.

 Station buildings are above street level: the main buildings are on the London-bound side.

 Services

-The typical off-peak service from the station is: